dggorbachev/CinemaOnline/README.md

 ## CinemaOnline

-Cinema online is a Android app in which you can view a list of popular movies, videos related to them and add them to your favorites.
+Cinema online is an Android app in which you can view a list of popular movies, videos related to them and add them to your favorites.

 The following technologies were used in the project: